Megaflo System and Combi Boilers [Side-By-Side Comparison]

 - A system boiler to heat the water in the cylinder

 With this setup, you’ll always have plenty of preheated water stored at your disposal.
+However, note that a system boiler with a Megaflo system costs more to install than a combi.

 When You Should Install a Megaflo System & Boiler